Kid Devil

 22 years ago - Eddie Bloomberg is born.

 7 years ago - 15-year-old Eddie dies in a car accident.
-He makes a deal with Nimbos, the same demon that cursed Dan Cassidy, to be allowed to return as a demonic agent if he agrees to serve the demon upon his actual death, becoming Kid Devil.
-He joins the Teen Titans West
+He makes a deal with Nebiros, the same demon that cursed Dan Cassidy, to be allowed to return as a demonic agent if he agrees to serve the demon upon his actual death, becoming Kid Devil.
+He joins the Teen Titans West.

 6 years ago - 16-year-old Eddie & the Teen TItans West try to stop the Ravens from stealing a nuclear weapon, but are decimated when Cheshire detonates the bomb in Qurac.
 Eddie is killed trying to absorb the initial blast to save the city.
-Dan Cassidy travels into hell and offers to change his allegiance to Etrigan if the demon will free Eddie's soul from Nimbos.
+Dan Cassidy and the Blue Devil Crew travel into hell to free his soul from servitude to Nebiros, allowing him to pass on.

 Kid Devil arrived in the Teen Titans membership in a slightly weird way, joining the team more-or-less off-panel in a time that introduced a LOT of potential new members, but he was clearly a character the writers had put some thought into, and he enjoyed a long run because of it.
 He may not be a character that we would feel compelled to include right away; there are plenty of Titans from the late eighties that have arguably had a larger impact on the team's history, but he happens to help out in a few key spots in our timeline that make him worth looking into.